-SKIN examines the work artists who are inspiring dialogue about race and identity, while challenging the very definitions.
-This exhibition addresses issues that have been increasingly prominent since President Obama’s election, which is symbolic of both strides in race relations, as well as ruptures in the “skin” that binds us.
-During 2016, racially charged events in Ferguson, Baltimore, Cleveland, Chicago, New York City, Prairie View, Charleston, Oakland, and Southern California have also revealed chasms in the issues of race and identity and have subsequently, become a growing part of the national dialogue.
-Artists in Los Angeles and throughout the country have been galvanized by these events, inspiring new works, many of which are showcased in SKIN.
+SKIN examined the work artists who are inspiring dialogue about race and identity, while challenging the very definitions.
+This exhibition addressed issues that had been increasingly prominent since President Obama’s election, which is symbolic of both strides in race relations, as well as ruptures in the “skin” that binds us.
+During 2016, racially charged events in Ferguson, Baltimore, Cleveland, Chicago, New York City, Prairie View, Charleston, Oakland, and Southern California also revealed chasms in the issues of race and identity and subsequently, became a growing part of the national dialogue.
+Artists in Los Angeles and throughout the country had been galvanized by these events, inspiring new works, many of which were showcased in SKIN.

 These incidents include the recent high profile cases of police violence in New York, Ferguson, Baltimore and elsewhere that have brought to light racial bias in policing; there have also been numerous examples of student unrest at college campuses across the country, inspired by the racial bias and institutional indifference of college and university leadership; there has been the immigration debate especially heated in the lead up to the next presidential election; and there has been the ever-present threat of terrorism that has prompted some politicians to call for the curtailing of the rights of Muslims.
 And even as we saw the success in the movement for marriage equality bring previously unimaginable rights to gay and lesbian couples, this success has helped reveal the need for greater consideration of the conditions of the transgender community.
 All of these events and debates have come together in the last several years to bring the subject of race and identity politics from a discussion that had always taken place within diasporic and marginalized communities, to one at the center stage of the national dialogue.